Jbleezy/BO1-Reimagined/README.md

 * Players no longer get teleported to special rooms unless both radios on the map have been activated
 * Players no longer get teleported out of the Pack-a-Punch room if there is a weapon currently in the Pack-a-Punch machine
 * Box lights now blink correctly with higher FPS
+* Teleporter light is now green initially after turning on the power
+* Teleporter mainframe pad no longer displays the need power hintstring
+* Teleporter mainframe pad will now display the link not active hintstring every time the teleporter needs to be linked

 ### Five
 * Trap pieces are already in place